 The most common example that you can find in the grocery store is Asparagus.
 Not only is asparagus a perennial, it actually can’t be harvested for at least 3 years after planting as the plants need time to establish roots for long-term harvests.

 The main benefit of perennial vegetables is long-term harvests.
 Plant them once, and you can harvest them year after year.
 This allows you to add new areas to cultivation each year when you plant and gives me a sense of lasting accomplishment.

-That said, perennials generally require much less maintenance than annual gardens.
-A good bed of mulch keeps the weeds down, and top dressing with compost is often enough to maintain soil fertility.
-Since you’re not disturbing the soils each year, you’re not creating fresh openings for weed seeds and the soil has a chance to establish a long-term equilibrium.
+That said, perennial vegetables generally require much less maintenance than annual vegetable gardens.
+A good bed of mulch keeps the weeds down, and top-dressing with compost is often enough to maintain soil fertility.
+Since you’re not disturbing the soils each year, you’re not creating fresh openings for weed seeds, and the soil has a chance to establish a long-term equilibrium.

 Since perennial vegetables are grown differently than most other crops in our modern industrial agriculture, many of them have been lost to history.
 You’ll only find a few varieties in the grocery store these days.
 Many more still live on surrounding monastery gardens, in the side yards of old babushkas and kitchen gardens that have long since outlived the farmhouses they surrounded.

 Just because you can’t buy them in the grocery store doesn’t mean they’re not delicious.
 Some of the best food nature has to offer just doesn’t fit well into our modern, prepackaged shelf-stable world.

 I’m focusing on those that can be grown in cold temperate climates like ours here in Vermont (zone 4), but if you live in a warmer climate there are even more options.